-- Toilet – Toothbrushes stored within 3 feet of a toilet are susceptible to bacteria exposure from droplets that get thrown into the air during flushes.
+- Too Close to a Toilet – Toothbrushes stored within 3 feet of a toilet are susceptible to bacteria exposure from microscopic droplets that get thrown into the air during flushes.
 If you have no other storage options, always make sure to close the toilet lid prior to flushing.

-- Sink – When you wash your hands at the sink, whatever is getting washed off your hands can get splashed onto your toothbrush.
+- Too Close to a Sink – When you wash your hands at the sink, whatever is getting washed off your hands can get splashed onto your toothbrush.
 If you have limited space in your bathroom, consider moving it away from the sink when you wash your hands.

-- Shower – The damp atmosphere of showers promotes the growth of microorganisms.
+- In the Shower – The damp atmosphere of showers promotes the growth of microorganisms.

-- Plastic Containers – Airtight containers do not allow toothbrushes to dry out between brushings, encouraging the growth of mould and bacteria.
+- In Plastic Containers – Airtight containers do not allow toothbrushes to dry out between brushings, encouraging the growth of mould and bacteria.
+Airtight containers do not allow toothbrushes to dry out between brushings, encouraging the growth of mould and bacteria.
 Also, storing several toothbrushes together in one container can allow bacteria to spread between the brushes.
 This is an especially bad idea if any members of your family are sick.